medicare medicaid texas

 faq collapse icon faq expand icon

 To apply for Medicaid in Texas, complete an “Application for Benefits: Texas Health and Human Services Commission.”
-This is a link to the PDF version that you can complete and then physically mail or fax.
-Or you can apply for benefits online through “Your Texas Benefits.”
+You can also apply for benefits online through “Your Texas Benefits.”

 Who qualifies for Medicaid in Texas?